 Tolerant individuals may require many-fold increases in dose to achieve the same level of analgesia, which can greatly complicate interpretation of therapeutic drug monitoring (TDMA) results and establishment of a therapeutic window.

 Concentration at which toxicity occurs varies and should be interpreted in light of clinical situation.

-1. Gutstein HB, Akil H: Opioid analgesics.
-In Goodman & Gilmans The Pharmacological Basis of Therapeutics.
-Vol. 11.
-Edted by JG LL Hardman, AG Gilman AG, New York, McGraw-Hill Book Company, Inc, 2006, Chpater 21
+1. Gutstein HB, Akil H: Chapter 21: Opioid analgesics.
+In Goodman and Gilmans The Pharmacological Basis of Therapeutics.
+Vol 11.
+Edited by JG LL Hardman, AG Gilman, New York, McGraw-Hill Book Company, Inc, 2006

 2. Kerrigan S, Goldberger BA: Opioids.
-In Principles of Forensic Toxicology, Edited by B Levine.
-2nd edition.
+In Principles of Forensic Toxicology.
+Edited by B Levine.
+Second edition.
 Washington DC AACC Press, 2003, pp 187-205

 3. Package insert: DURAGESIC (fentanyl transdermal system.
-Pharmaceutica Products, L.P., 2006
+Pharmaceutical Products, LP, 2006

 4. Baselt RC: Disposition of Toxic Drugs and Chemicals in Man.
-8th edition.
+Eighth edition.
 Foster City, CA. Biochemical Publications.
 2008 pp 616-619